 5. Is there Resource Information already developed to study?
 Yes, the NC Envirothon has developed study materials for each of the five main subject areas.
 All the study materials can be downloaded from this website on the HS or MS resource pages to prepare them for the Area & state-level competitions.
 Your local Soil & Water Conservation District can also assist the teams in securing additional information and resource professionals to help train the students.

 6. When is the NC Envirothon competition?
 The state-level competition is usually held in late April or early May.
 Remember, in order to qualify for this teams must first be registered and qualified at their Area Envirothon.
 Top placed FFA high school team from each Area will also advance.
 Please check here for dates.

 7. Where does the NC Envirothon competition happen?
-The 2019 NC Envirothon will be held at Cedarock Park outside of Burlington, NC.
+The NC Envirothon is held at Cedarock Park outside of Burlington, NC.
 4242 R Dean Coleman Rd, Burlington, NC 27215

 8. How is the NC Envirothon competition structured?
 The state-level NC Envirothon competition is a two day event, usually on a Friday-Saturday.
 Day One (1) is Station Training (for HS & MS teams) and team Oral Presentations (HS only).
 Day Two (2) is Testing and Awards for both HS & MS teams.